elastic/elastic-package/README.md

 Use this command to get a listing of all commands available under `elastic-package` and a brief description of what each command does.

+### `elastic-package completion`

+_Context: global_

+Use this command to output shell completion information.

+The command output shell completions information (for `bash`, `zsh`, `fish` and `powershell`).
+The output can be sourced in the shell to enable command completion.

+Run `elastic-package completion` and follow the instruction for your shell.

 ### `elastic-package build`

 _Context: package_